jbequ5/SAGE-Enigma-Subnet/Operations.md

 ## Abstract

-The Operations Subsystem is the intelligent conductor layer of SAGE.
+Operations is the intelligent conductor layer of SAGE.
 It manages the execution of Enigma Machine (EM) instances at scale — from a single local run to a full swarm of parallel operators — while integrating the existing 0.9.10 full setup UI (wizard) as the primary entry point.

 It provides:
 - Wizard-first UX for solo miners with shared config for all instances.